Provide Alaskans with clear standards so that they can protect our environment and provide safe food and drinking water.

-Analysis of results and challenges: In FY2018, the State of Alaska had 1066 food manufacturing facilities, which included 733 seafood, 295 general food, and 38 shellfish manufacturers.
-Shellfish operations are required to be inspected each year to maintain compliance with the International Shellfish Sanitation Conference and the FDA to continue to allow interstate and international sales and shipments.
-Food Safety and Sanitation staff inspected 100% of Alaska’s shellfish processors in FY2018.
-Other manufactured food facilities are not held to the same federal and international requirements for the frequency of inspection.
-For non-shellfish food manufacturers, the Food Safety and Sanitation program focuses its resources on facilities that are a part of the FDA contract inspection list and facilities that have been categorized by the program as high risk.
-In FY2018, program staff inspected 36% of seafood processors, and 22% of general manufactured food processors in Alaska.
+Analysis of results and challenges: In FY2020, the State of Alaska had 1,272 food manufacturing facilities, which included 794 seafood, 439 general food, and 39 shellfish manufacturers.
+Shellfish operations are required to be inspected each year to maintain compliance with the International Shellfish Sanitation Conference (ISSC) and the FDA to continue to allow interstate and international sales and shipments.
+Due to the COVID-19 pandemic, the Department suspended most inspections out of the concern for the safety of staff, residents of communities, and food manufacturing employees.
+The FDA temporarily suspended contract work for manufactured food facilities and the ISSC suspended the minimum inspection requirements for shellfish operations.
+Many of the large food processing establishments implemented protocols to limit off-campus contacts to protect the communities where they are located and their employees.
+Due to these circumstances, in FY2020 staff were only able to inspect 72% of Alaska's shellfish processors, 25% of seafood processors, and 18% of general manufactured food processors.
+Other manufactured food facilities are not held to the same federal and international requirements for the frequency of inspection as shellfish processors.
+For non-shellfish food manufacturers, the Department focuses its resources on facilities that are a part of the FDA contract inspection list and facilities that have been categorized by the program as high risk.

-Due to declining staff, turnover, and rigorous training requirements for new inspectors, it is not feasible to expect 100% of low and medium risk non-shellfish food processors to be inspected each year.
-The 14 currently qualified Food Safety & Sanitation inspectors complete non-shellfish manufactured food inspections in addition to retail food and public facility inspections statewide.
+Due to limited capacity, and rigorous training requirements for new inspectors, it is not feasible to expect 100% of low and medium risk non-shellfish food processors to be inspected each year.
+The 14 currently qualified FSS inspector's complete non-shellfish manufactured food inspections in addition to retail food and public facility inspections statewide.

 Target #2: All permitted retail food establishments are inspected at least once each fiscal year.

-Analysis of results and challenges: The Food Safety and Sanitation program assigns each food establishment to a risk category in order to efficiently use resources associated with inspection site visits.
-Factors used to assign risk include consideration of characteristics of the foods served, the establishment’s preparation processes, and whether the facility specifically serves a population that is at a higher risk of contracting a foodborne illness.
-Examples of facilities assigned to a high risk category include full service restaurants, nursing homes, and food processors that smoke, cure, or reduce-oxygen package products for extended shelf-life.
-Medium risk facilities include quick service operations, schools not serving a highly-susceptible population, and retail food store operations that prepare food for immediate service.
+The Department of Environmental Conservation assigns each food establishment to a risk category in order to efficiently use resources associated with inspection site visits.
+Factors used to assign risk include consideration of characteristics of the foods served, the establishment's preparation processes, and whether the facility specifically serves a population that is at a higher risk of contracting a foodborne illness.
+Examples of facilities assigned to a high-risk category include full-service restaurants, nursing homes, and food processors that smoke, cure, or reduce-oxygen package products for extended shelf-life.
+Medium risk facilities include quick service operations, schools not serving a highly susceptible population, and retail food store operations that prepare food for immediate service.
 Low risk facilities include coffee stands, hot dog carts, convenience store operations, and bars and taverns that serve and sell commercially processed foods that require minimal preparation.
 In addition to considering the assigned facility-specific risk categorization, the program determines inspection frequency priorities by taking into account facility-specific factors such as complaint and inspection history as well as community size, number of permitted facilities, and location.

 Target #3: All inspected permitted retail food establishments are found to have staff with required food safety training and certification.

 Analysis of results and challenges: Food safety education and training are critical in preventing foodborne illness.
 Approximately 50% of American food dollars are spent at food establishments.
-Over 50% of reported foodborne illness outbreaks originate in food service establishments, and are often attributable to food workers’ improper food handling practices.
+Likewise, over 50% of reported foodborne illness outbreaks originate in food service establishments and are often attributable to food workers' improper food handling practices.

-As of December 28, 2006, all food handlers are required to have basic food worker training and hold an Alaska Food Worker Card issued by the Food Safety and Sanitation program.
-The Department provides online test preparation and testing, and aggressively works to increase industry education statewide.
+Since December 28, 2006, all food handlers have been required to have basic food worker training and hold an Alaska Food Worker Card issued by the Food Safety and Sanitation program.
+The Department of Environmental Conservation provides online test preparation and testing, and aggressively works to increase industry education statewide.
 In addition, all establishments classified as high to medium risk (based on the complexity of menu and preparation processes) must employ at least one Certified Food Protection Manager (CFPM), a person who is knowledgeable about food safety management practices and systems, and has passed a nationally-accepted examination.
 When the CFPM is not present at a food establishment, the operation must have a designated Person in Charge (PIC) who ensures that food workers are handling food safely.

 This measure reflects the percentage of inspected facilities that had food worker cards for all employees, and those that had either a PIC or CFPM present, as applicable.
-During FY2018, 91% of facilities were found to have staff with proper training and certification, a 9% decrease from FY2017, and 76% of facilities had Food Worker Cards for all employees, an 11% decrease from FY2017.
+During FY2020, 86% of facilities were found to have staff with proper training and certification, a 3% decrease from FY2019, and 72% of facilities had Food Worker Cards for all employees, a 1% decrease from FY2019.